 What is an Executive Assistant?

 Dealing with items you must offload is one of our specialties at Wing.
 A Wing virtual executive assistant doesn’t operate in a vacuum; besides managing task queues through our app, Wing VAs have managers who supervise their work and run it through regular quality checks.
-We also have experts on staff from top consulting firms whom clients can consult about optimizing workflows.

 Virtual Executive Assistants for Large Organizations

 At times, large organizations need EAs who are accessible to multiple senior executives.
 Often, executives need to coordinate with each other on projects and initiatives.
 They might even need to collaborate as frequently as they do with their respective teams.
 However, it can be challenging to manage multiple people’s schedules and accommodate everyone’s agenda.
 It’s a highly involved process, one that an executive assistant can take on.